cjerzak/cjerzak/README.md

 *Consulting role:* Institute for Health Metrics & Evaluation (IHME), University of Washington.

-*Main affiliation:* Assistant Professor in the Department of Government at the University of Texas at Austin.
+*Primary affiliation:* Assistant Professor in the Department of Government at the University of Texas at Austin.

 *Methodological research:*  AI and global development, earth observation data for causal inference, adversarial dynamics, computational text analysis.